You are here

-National Cherry Blossom Festival
+National Cherry Blossom Festival Events

 The National Cherry Blossom Festival, a three-week, citywide festival celebrates the 1912 gift of 3,000 cherry trees to Washington, DC by the mayor of Tokyo.
 The festival features a range of spectacular events, from its eponymous kite extravaganza on the National Mall to fun cultural experiences like sake tastings.
-Local restaurants even get into the spirit with NCBF's Cherry Picks program, featuring cherry blossom-themed food and drink items.
+Local restaurants even get into the spirit with the Cherry Picks program, featuring cherry blossom-themed food and drink items.
 And it all leads up to the capper: the storied National Cherry Blossom Festival Parade.

-Show off your duds and show your support for the blossoms at this exclusive pink tie fundraiser, where a $200 ticket will give you access to one sophisticated celebration.
+Show off your duds and show your support for the blossoms at this exclusive pink tie fundraiser, where a $225 ticket will give you access to one sophisticated celebration.
 Mixologists go toe to toe with their own heady cherry blossom concoctions, while chefs also get into the spirit by rustling up spring-themed eats.

 Die-hard blossom-goers make a point to be official about their visit by reserving tickets to this free event.
 Experience the festival on stage, through traditional and contemporary performances at the Warner Theatre. *Note: There will be a $5 registration fee when tickets are claimed.

 This free event is a favorite for kids.
 Take in Japanese-style design and art; or, let the kiddies create their own art or partake in other exciting activities.